MirrorFly/MirrorFly-Lite-Chat-App-iOS/README.md

 ## License Key Configuration

 The integration process just involves the license key configuration in the AppDelegate method, that’s it.
-Now you can able to buid & run the demo app at ease.
+Now you can able to build & run the demo app at ease.

 #### License Key Example:
 ```swift